osoml/pid4nfdi/content/privacy.md

         ## Rights of the data subject

         You shall at any time be entitled to obtain information about the data stored in this library, its origin and recipient and about the purpose of such data processing, as well as to rectification or erasure or restriction of processing or – to the extent that such processing is based on your consent – a right of withdrawal, possibly a right of objection and the right to data portability.
 Complaints may be lodged with the above-mentioned supervisory authority.
 You can contact us at any time for further questions on the subject of personal data.

-#        ## OpenStreetMap
-#        If applicable, add and adapt from: https://www.tib.eu/en/data-protection

 ---